 Other items accepted

-Various other items can also be disposed at the Armadale Landfill and Recycling Facility.
-They include:
+Various other items can also be taken at the Armadale Landfill and Recycling Facility including:

 - Tyres (small quantities)